-Applications should be prepared in such a way as to include only one product type, one fuel type, one vehicle manufacturer family, one vehicle weight category, one engine configuration and one emissions category.
-If a product has universal fitment, it is recommended that a narrow group of vehicles be selected as described above to obtain initial EO coverage, then expand the coverage later.
+Once an application is submitted to CARB, it will be received by a manager in the Aftermarket Parts (AMP) Division and assigned to a staff engineer for processing.
+The AMP Division has approximately 15 staff engineers, so assignment may be based on previous application history or product type, with certain engineers having particular areas of focus.
+Applications should be prepared in such a way as to with certain engineers having particular areas of focus include only one product type, one fuel type, one vehicle manufacturer family, one vehicle weight category, one emissions standards category and one engine configuration.
+If a product has universal fitment, it is recommended to select a narrow group of vehicles as described above to obtain initial EO coverage, then expand the coverage later.